P-Faust/P-Faust/README.md

 ![Header](./p-faust_header.png)
 ## Hi there im Patrik Faust ✋
-### A passionate IT-Technician from Germany wanting to learn to new things!
+### A passionate IT-Technician from Germany wanting to learn new things!

  \
 💻 I'm currently working on: Excel automation, Interface for WiFi-Card informations in C#\